Keyboard shortcuts

 As mentioned in the intro, the game is heavily inspired by the game of Quoridor.
 The basic game rules are more or less the same.
 See the wikipedia page on Quoridor for background.
 The game rules are enforced by the system.

-Note: Any visual information given here, including the example boards, are based on the CLI version of the game
+Any visual information given here, including the example boards, are based on the CLI version of the game

 Game board

 Corridor Quest is played on a game board consisting of squares and edges between these squares.
 The game board can be a different size for each game but width and heigh are always the same.
 Valid board sizes are 5, 7, 9, 11, 13, 15 and 17 with the default being 9.
 The coordinate system is chess notation.
 So, d3 means the square at column 'd', row '3'.
 The game board’s orientation is the same for everyone.
-The color of the board’s outer edge is to indicate the player who’s turnout is (see later)
+The color of the board’s outer edge is to indicate the player who’s turn it is (see later)

 Pawns

 Each player is represented by a pawn which begins at the center square of one edge of the board.
 As a board always has 4 edges, a maximum of 4 players can play a game.
 However, it is also possible to play a 2 player game in which case the players always start at opposite sides (north and south).
-Although, in theory, a 3 player is possible, it is not implemented as it gives unequal chances to the 3rd player.
 Pawns are color coded and use triangle shaped icons to represent direction and distinction for those that have trouble with colors.

 Objective